-- B. The Recording Secretary shall ensure that all appropriate or affected departments are provided final copies of the amendments to the Chippewa Cree Tribal Code, as well as to posting on the appropriate locations and website. - C. The Recording Secretary shall be responsible for assisting the Office of the Attorney General in ensuring the amendments or any additions to any Chippewa Cree Law shall be codified in the existing Code of Laws.
+- A. The Office of the Attorney General shall ensure that all appropriate or affected departments are provided final copies of the amendments to the Chippewa Cree Tribal Code. - C. The Office of the Attorney General, with the assistance of the Court Administrator, shall insure that the amendments or any additions to any Chippewa Cree Law shall be codified in the existing Code of Laws and posted on the Court website with all due speed.